In any case, the issue now becomes: How do we implement it?

-IT expert.
 Since LMS implementation requires a high level of technical expertise, an IT expert manages the integration process with other systems within your enterprise.

 Throughout the implementation process, the LMS platform partner works closely with your team members.
 Open communication between your team and your partner is key.
 This ensures implementation coordinates with your goals and happens within your timeframe.

 Establish an Implementation Plan and Timeline

 How long the LMS implementation process takes depends on which type of LMS type you go with.
 An on-premises LMS installed on your server may take longer than a hosted or cloud-based LMS in which the system is housed on the vendor's server.
 The LMS vendor or your IT department can provide a better estimate of the timespan.